justinhelmer/backbone-node-boilerplate/README.md

 There are two build modes: `dev` and `dist`:

-- `dev` is faster, and will automatically launch the local node server to make API requests.
+- `dev` is faster, and will automatically launch a local web server and node server to make API requests.

 ```shell